Secrets in a Small Town (2019 Lifetime)

 We start off in the woods with a woman crying and screaming for “Sarah” the title credits roll as the woman screams again.

 Cut to the woman, whose name is Claire and her teenage daughter… Sarah.
 They have moved to a small town from Chicago and are heading to school for their first day.
 Sarah is a student, obviously, and Claire is the new vice-principal.
 (She is also widowed, the husband died of cancer) Sarah is, apparently, really good at basketball (we know this from a cool montage with hip hop!) and get recruited to play for the team.
 (Or Claire pushes her and tells her, what is the worst that could happen.)

 Claire stays up late eating ice cream alone and calls her daughter before going to bed.
-Sarah doesn’t answer but Claire leaves a voicemail.
+Sarah doesn’t answer, but Claire leaves a voicemail.
 The next morning Claire is surprised to see Sarah’s bed empty.
 She goes to school and is even more surprised to see Sarah is not in her first-period class.
 Claire finds the basketball team players and asks them if they knew where her daughter is.
 They say she probably skipped school or something, no big deal!
 They have to go to practice!

 It is a big deal, though.
 Claire calls everyone she knows while driving around town and looking everywhere for her.
 She even stops a random girl on the street because she thinks it is her daughter.
 She then goes to the police, the first place these movies usually go.
 Thankfully, a hot cop is there to help her.
 The sheriff, on the other hand, is a very small town mentality and not too concerned.
 (He makes up a bunch of excuses as to why she would be missing.)
-When the hot cop suggest bringing in the team for questioning, the sheriff is more concerned with his niece, Maddie, getting into college.
+When the hot cop suggests bringing in the team for questioning, the sheriff is more concerned with his niece, Maddie, getting into college.
 He reluctantly agrees to interview the girls on the team.